kuralme/ORB_SLAM3/README.md

 ### My branch with some additions

-Tested on Ubuntu 20.04.
+Build tested on Ubuntu 20.04.
 Some major changes:
 - Stable tag of Pangolin added to Thirdparty
-- Kitti odometry dataset(03) added and .yaml modified to run
+- Kitti odometry dataset(03) is included and relevant .yaml modified to simulate it correctly
 - Evaluation python scripts modified - not working as intended
-- Some bash scripts added to ease of use
+- Some bash scripts added for ease of use

 See comparison for further details.

+### TODOs ###

+- [ ] Edit python scripts for correct trajectory evalutaion
+- [ ] Test it for real camera and create scripts

 ### V1.0, December 22th, 2021
 **Authors:** Carlos Campos, Richard Elvira, Juan J. Gómez Rodríguez, [José M. M. Montiel](http://webdiis.unizar.es/~josemari/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/).